Funding and Living Costs

 Living costs

-To cope with the large expenditures, students can take out student loans while studying.
-Depending on country citizenship or residency status in Sweden, you can turn to CSN (Centrala Studiestödsnämnden) to apply for a student loan.
+To cope with the large expenditures, students that are Swedish citizens or have permanent residence permit and live in Sweden can take out student loans while studying.
 One portion of the money is in the form of grants and the other portion is a loan that must be repaid.

 Live cheap.
 It is often cheaper to share an apartment or live in a dorm than to rent your own apartment.
 Then you can also share some expenses.